Chile: Internet and telecommunications

 Chile has a telecommunication system which covers much of the country, including Chilean insular and Antarctic bases.
 Privatization of the telephone system began in 1988; Chile has one of the most advanced telecommunications infrastructure in South America with a modern system based on extensive microwave radio relay facilities and a domestic satellite system with 3 earth stations.
 In 2012, there were 3.276 million main lines in use and 24.13 million mobile cellular telephone subscribers.

-According to a 2012 database of the International Telecommunication Union (ITU), 61.42% of the Chilean population uses the internet, making Chile the country with the highest internet penetration in South America.
+According to a 2024 database of the International Telecommunication Union (ITU), 95.6% of the Chilean population uses the internet, making Chile the country with the highest internet penetration in South America.

-The Chilean internet country code is ".cl".
+In 1993, the first web server in Latin America was installed in Chile.
+The Chilean internet country code ".cl" was created in 1987; by the end of March 2026, the number of registered domains had reached 734,314.
 In 2017 the government of Chile launched its first cyber security strategy, which receives technical support from the Organization of American States (OAS) Cyber Security Program of the Inter-American Committee against Terrorism (CICTE).